pulumi/docs/content/blog/pulumi-watch-mode-fast-inner-loop-development-for-cloud-infrastructure/index.md

 ## Kubernetes Infrastructure + Applications

 For Kubernetes, `pulumi watch` allows us to deploy changes to our cluster automatically as we author our Kubernetes resources.
 Change the number of `replicas` for our `Deployment` and hit save and the new pods scale-out.
 Add a `Service` to expose the deployment and public endpoint is available immediately.
-This pairs beautifully with the recently released Pulumi Kubernetes Extensions (`kubernetesx`) library, which allows you to build Kubernetes applications with just a few lines of code - avoiding a lot of the boilerplate that slows down typical Kubernetes development when working with YAML.
+This pairs beautifully with the recently released [Pulumi Kubernetes Extensions (`kx`)]({{< relref "/blog/introducing-kx" >}}) library, which allows you to build Kubernetes applications with just a few lines of code - avoiding a lot of the boilerplate that slows down typical Kubernetes development when working with YAML.
 We can see this combination in action in the video below:

 {{< youtube "X96EMLi8uJY?rel=0" >}}